Artist

 Rino Fiorentino (bass)

-One of many bands active in the Naples area, originating from S.Giorgio a Cremano, Fabio Celi & gli Infermieri (a very 60's sounding name) released at the end of the sixties a commercial pop single, as Fabio Celi & i Pop, and a mysterious album for a small neapolitan private label connected with the Studio 7 recording studio.
-The album carries no release year but it's said to have been issued for the first time in 1969.
+One of many bands active in the Naples area, originating from S.Giorgio a Cremano, Fabio Celi & gli Infermieri (a very 60's sounding name) released at the end of the sixties a commercial pop single, as Fabio Celi & i Pop, and an album for a small Neapolitan private label connected with the Studio 7 recording studio.
+The album was recorded and issued in 1973 (even if there were doubts in the past on its actual recording year).

-The band leader Fabio Celi (whose real name was Antonio Cavallaro) assembled a twin keyboards five-piece band much influenced by the organ driven british psych and pop sounds of the 60's, all mixed with funny and outrageous lyrics.
-Due to these lyrics it was allegedly banned by the italian TV company RAI, and couldn't receive any national promotion.
+The band leader Fabio Celi (whose real name was Antonio Cavallaro) assembled a five-piece band much influenced by the organ driven british psych and pop sounds of the 60's, all mixed with funny and outrageous lyrics.
+Due to these lyrics it was allegedly banned by the Italian TV company RAI, and couldn't receive any national promotion.

 Their live acts were particularly impressive, with large use of dry ice smoke, and the singer, who was brought on stage in a coffin, was restrained in a straitjacket during the final song, L'artista sadico [The sadistic artist].